FacebookTwitterEmailLinkedInTeamsWhatsApp

 How to Create a Shared Calendar in Outlook for Windows

-Whether you’re looking to coordinate meetings, plan group events, or simply keep everyone on the same page, a shared calendar in Outlook for Windows is invaluable.
+Whether you’re looking to coordinate meetings, plan group events, or keep everyone on the same page, a shared calendar in Outlook for Windows is invaluable.

 Here’s how to create one: